MelB-24/pet-sitting-app/README.md

 ## Explain the different high-level components (abstractions) in your app

+1. Active Record - active record is what is referred to as the M or Model the MVC.
+Active record is responsible for the data and the creation of objects while storing in the database.

 ## Detail any third party services that your app will use

+In the start I had intended to use stiripe for payment services, but due to time restraints I wasn't able to implement this feature.
+I have used AWS to store the images that a user uploads when they create a dogs profile.
+Other third party services that I would like to implement is MailGun, I would like this to be used in conjuction with bookings, for an email to be sent to a sitter when a booking is made and an email sent to the owner when a sitter approves their booking.
+The gems used in this website are devise and simple calender.
+Devise was used to allow the users to login and have their own profile in accordance to the role they are logged in as.
+I have used the simple calendar gem to show the users bookings to them in a easy to read format instead of an unordered messy list.
+I made a start on using bootstrap however I found it quite hard to implement so I had ended up doing the majority of the css styling myself.

 ## Describe your projects models in terms of the relationships (active record associations) they have with each other